titan logo

 Tashkent is Uzbekistan’s bustling capital, nestled in the far east of the country.
 It offers up a very different experience to the desert cities – there are museums, markets, mausoleums and madrasahs to explore, chic cafés to sip tea in and leafy parks to stroll through.

 “The metro was a highlight for me – the stunning Russian-influenced architecture and murals were a sight to behold, with each station boasting unique features, materials and themes.
-It was nothing short of spectacular and I could have spent much time enjoying the amazing spaces they have created – very different to the London underground!
-It was a shame that we were not allowed to take any photos of them, but they will be ingrained in my memory forever.”
+It was nothing short of spectacular and I could have spent much time enjoying the amazing spaces they have created – very different to the London underground!”

 Hearty, delicious cuisine